 The IUCN considers sturgeon to be the most critically endangered group of species on the planet.
 However, they were once a common sight in the UK’s river and coastal ecosystems, remaining mostly unchanged for the past 200 million years.
 Two species are present the UK, the more widespread European sturgeon and its close cousin the Atlantic sturgeon.
 However, weirs and dams, pollution, exploitation and persecution have almost led to the extinction of the ‘Dinosaur Fish’.

-To reverse the decline of the UK’s native sturgeon species, BLUE is focusing on habitat restoration (starting in the greater Severn estuary system) and has ambitions to reform current legislation for increased protection.
-BLUE hopes to raise awareness of and increase pride in this great British fish, while exploring ways under the IUCN Reintroduction Protocol to begin actively restoring sturgeon numbers in the future.
+To reverse the decline of the UK’s native sturgeon species, Blue Marine is focusing on habitat restoration (starting in the greater Severn estuary system) and has ambitions to reform current legislation for increased protection.
+Blue Marine hopes to raise awareness of and increase pride in this great British fish, while exploring ways under the IUCN Reintroduction Protocol to begin actively restoring sturgeon numbers in the future.

 Image credits: Dorset museum and Pymoor Cambridge Community Archive Network